 As well as the underwater attractions, Curaçao has much to offer above the water.
 The island's laid back charm mixed with a vivid cosmopolitan history, makes the island an interesting place to visit.
 Willemstad, the capital, has been awarded world heritage status by UNESCO for its unique Dutch Caribbean architecture and the island features many restored plantation houses.

-There are numerous bars and restaurants and eight museums including the Maritime Museum and the Kura Hulanda, which documents the slave trade.
-All these make Curacao a great all round holiday destination for divers and non-divers alike.
+There are numerous bars and restaurants and eight museums including the Maritime Museum.
+Curacao makes a great all round holiday destination for divers and non-divers alike.

 The island has over 60 recognised dive sites, with around 40 of them accessible from shore.
 There are a number of excellent wrecks adding variety to the underwater scenery.
 The cargo ship Superior Producer sank just outside Willemstad harbour.
 Lying in 30m, the superstructure is covered in beautiful corals and anemones.
 A little further down the reef at Car Pile, old cars from the 1940s lie on top of one another, forming the base to a gently sloping reef.
 All of Curaçao's dive sites are well preserved and alive with marine life.